How To Import A Dog From The US Into Canada

 At The Border:

 The dog and its documentation will be inspected by the Canada Border Services Agency (or CFIA Veterinarian) to ensure the rabies vaccination is current, if applicable, and the animal's description matches the documents and customs declaration.
 This inspection also checks for visible signs of illness.
-Note: inspection fees between $30.00 to $60.00 per animal may apply.

 If the rabies vaccination is not current or deemed invalid, you will be required to have the vaccinations updated within 2 weeks of arrival in Canada.
-You will be put in contact with the local CFIA district office for assistance and follow up.
+You will be put in contact with the local CFIA district office for assistance and follow-up.

-If the CBSA needs veterinary guidance or expertise they will contact the CFIA for further assistance in assessing the animal.
+If the CBSA needs veterinary guidance or expertise, they will contact the CFIA for further assistance in assessing the animal.

 After The Border:

-Although it is not required by the CFIA some veterinarians recommend quarantining your new friend for up to 30 days.
 It has also been recommended that the new pet be kept away from other animals and people with compromised immune systems to ensure they haven’t accidentally brought an illness with them that wasn’t apparent when they started their journey to their new home.
-Introducing your new pet to your own veterinarian is also a good idea to double-check health, just in case you need to follow up with the breeder.